WycliffeAssociates/btt-recorder-docs/docs/index.rst

 Bible Translation Tools Recorder (BTT Recorder) v1.4.x Information
 ============================

-This site is the official documentation for the BTT Recorder user manuals.
+This site is the official documentation for BTT Recorder.

 Contents: